 Sibling support and education

 Special events and visitors

-Due to the COVID-19 pandemic, the best way to donate most needed in-kind items for our patients, is to refer to our listed Amazon and Target registries and have the items shipped directly to our hospital.
+You can also directly donate the most needed in-kind items for our patients by visiting our Amazon and Target registries.
+Items are shipped directly to our hospital.

-To access our AFCH Child Life Amazon online registry, go to the registry page and in the "find a Baby Registry" search bar, enter: "afch."
+To access our American Family Children's Hospital Child Life Amazon online registry, go to the registry page and in the "find a Baby Registry" search bar, enter: "afch."
 Then select the registry listed as: afch.

 To access our Target registry, go to the Target registry page and enter “afch” into the First Name and Last Name field search boxes click on the red "View Registry" button to view our registry items.

 How to prepare for your child’s hospital visit